Numerical calculation of the $k$-space second Chern number in four dimensions

 Since the second Chern number $C_2$ serves as a key topological invariant, its accurate evaluation is crucial in characterizing higher-dimensional topological phases~\cite{ZhangSC2001science}.
 However, its computation is more demanding than that of the first Chern number in two dimensions~\cite{Xiao2010RMP}, as it involves the numerical integration of the Berry curvature over a 4D Brillouin zone.
-Recently, Mochol-Grzelak \textit{et al.} made an important advance by extending the Fukui--Hatsugai--Suzuki (FHS) lattice-gauge formalism to four dimensions, providing a robust and explicitly gauge-invariant scheme to compute $C_2$~\cite{Mochol2018QST,Fukui2005JPSP}.
-This framework has become a valuable reference for numerical studies of 4D topological phases~\cite{ChenXD2022NSR,Adachi2025TOJ}.
-At the same time, its practical use in large-scale calculations can be limited by the cost of constructing and handling the link variables (and related Wilson-loop objects) on a dense 4D mesh, as well as by the need to sum contributions over all 4D hypercubes.
-Moreover, achieving clear quantization of $C_2$ often requires repeated Hamiltonian diagonalizations across a dense k-point grid, a challenge that becomes particularly prominent near topological phase transitions, thereby significantly increasing the overall runtime in parameter sweeps.
+Recently, Mochol-Grzelak \textit{et al.} made an important advance by extending the Fukui--Hatsugai--Suzuki (FHS) lattice-gauge formalism to four dimensions, providing a numerical method to compute the $k$-space $C_2$~\cite{Mochol2018QST,Fukui2005JPSP}.
+This framework provides a crucial foundation for the numerical exploration of 4D topological phases~\cite{ChenXD2022NSR,Adachi2025TOJ}.
+At the same time, its practical use in large-scale calculations can be limited by the cost of constructing and handling the link variables on a dense 4D mesh, as well as by the need to sum contributions over all 4D hypercubes.
+Moreover, achieving clear quantization of $C_2$ often requires repeated Hamiltonian diagonalizations across a dense $k$-point grid.
+In particular, near phase transition points, an exceedingly dense grid is required to approach the quantized value, which is practically very difficult.

-In this work, we adopt three distinct numerical strategies for computing the second Chern number.
-The first method is the established extended FHS method (Method I), which serves as a robust benchmark based on lattice gauge theory.
+In this work, we adopt three different numerical methods to calculate the $k$-space $C_2$.
+The first method is the established extended FHS method (Method I), which serves as a benchmark based on lattice gauge theory.
 The second is a direct uniform grid integration (Method II).
-While this approach is significantly faster than Method I in terms of raw speed and memory efficiency, we demonstrate that it suffers from a critical drawback: it fails to capture the sharp Berry curvature peaks near topological phase transitions, leading to numerical divergence or non-quantized results.
+This approach is faster than Method I. However, we demonstrate that it suffers from a drawback, which fails to capture the sharp Berry curvature peaks near topological phase transitions and leads to numerical divergence near phase transition points.
 Importantly, the third method adopts an adaptive mesh refinement scheme, which addresses this instability without sacrificing efficiency (Method III).
 Our comparative analysis reveals the advantage of Method III.
 When targeting a high precision of $\Delta C_2 \sim 10^{-3}$, Method III not only reduces the computational cost by two orders of magnitude compared to Method I, but also offers better convergence over Method II in critical regimes.
 Furthermore, Method III maintains a minimal memory consumption, making it the ideal candidate for numerically calculating the $k$-space $C_2$.